 The data, collected by the Injury Prevention Journal, the United Nations Office on Drugs and Crime, the General Social Survey and population figures from the U.S. Census Bureau, found that the number of U.S. households with guns has declined, but current gun owners are gathering more guns. . . .

 Yet, the GSS survey shows a large drop that you don’t see in many other surveys.
 According to Gallup, in October 2011, they wrote: “At 47%, reported gun ownership is the highest it has been in nearly two decades — a finding that may be related to Americans’ dampened support for gun-control laws.”
 Here is the Gallup survey data since 1991.

-The latest Gallup poll claims that household ownership of guns in 2014 stands at 42 percent.
+The latest Gallup poll claims that household ownership of guns in 2014 stands at 42 percent and 42% again in 2017.
 This implies that about 134 million Americans live in households with guns.
 Gallup also reports the data a little differently elsewhere.

 Surveys always have problems with them, but in many cases surveys are the only way to determine gun ownership rates.
 One measure is to look at licensed gun owners, though there have only been a few states that have licenses and haven’t changed the rules for getting the permits.
 Most notable is the state of Illinois.
 Over the last six years the GSS survey implies that legal gun ownership has fallen in Illinois, but FOID cards, which are necessary to legally own a gun, have been rising.

 Whereas a few years ago, 1.2 million Illinoisans held Firearm Owners Identification cards, the number has jumped to 1.6 million, state police spokeswoman Monique Bond said.
 Soon after the court decreed in December that Illinois couldn’t ban public carry anymore, demand for FOID cards jumped precipitously.
 In January alone, Bond reported, there were 61,000 FOID applications, nearly double the 31,000 in January 2012. . . .